 The extinction of languages is a real and growing problem.
 Linguists are working hard to preserve every minor foreign language currently in use.
 However, documenting all language is a big task, and there is no guarantee that linguists can tackle it in time.
 Just think: Saving the scrapbooks and letters from an older relative might not even make sense in the future!

 At Renaissance Translations, we take our role in sustaining linguistic diversity very seriously.
-If you assign us to work on a unique combination of languages or a project that could save critical information, we’ll give extra attention to this project.
+If you assign us to work on unique language combinations or a project that could save critical information, we’ll give extra attention to this project.
 Let us preserve your cultural heritage by translating and protecting your family heirlooms, and contact us today.